OphelieThomas33/mercadonaFront/README.md

 Run `ng test` to execute the unit tests via [Karma].
 The command will automatically tell you the code coverage status.

-### Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Deploy

 ### Build